William Francis Buckley: Kidnapping and death

+Background and prelude

-Historically, Lebanon had always been a politically and socially unstable country but throughout 1983 this instability increased dramatically and the Shi'ite population of Lebanon became increasingly radicalized and started to target Westerners and Western-owned infrastructure such as embassies.
+In recent history, Lebanon has been considered by American intelligence agencies as a politically and socially unstable country, but throughout 1983 this instability increased dramatically as Western-affiliated infrastructure was targeted.

+David Barkay, a former officer in Israel's intelligence unit 504, asserts that a spy from Hezbollah delivered a note to his operatives (Barkay among them) six days before the kidnapping occurred.
+The note contained a message from Imad Mughniyeh to a Hezbollah team that had been training for a kidnapping operation for months.
+The message instructed the team to prepare for the operation, which was set to take place in a couple of days.
+The note identified the target of the operation as "an American senior intelligence officer".
+Barkay adds that it is possible that the information about the impending kidnapping did not reach the CIA due to an "egotistical" dispute between the Mossad and Israel's Military Intelligence Directorate.

+Kidnapping

-Within this backdrop, on March 16, 1984, Buckley was kidnapped by Hezbollah from his apartment building when he was leaving for work.
-It was thought that one of the reasons he was kidnapped along with two other Americans at different times in Beirut was because of the upcoming trial of 17 Iranian-backed militants that was about to begin in Kuwait.
+On March 16, 1984, Buckley was kidnapped by Hezbollah from his apartment building when he was leaving for work.
 Army Major General Carl Stiner had warned Buckley that he was in danger, but Buckley told him that "I have a pretty good intelligence network.
 I think I'm secure."
 However, according to Stiner, Buckley continued to live in his apartment and travel the same route to and from work every day.

-David Barkay, a former officer in Israel's intelligence unit 504, asserts that a spy from Hezbollah delivered a note to his operatives (Barkay among them) six days before the kidnapping occurred.
-The note contained a message from Imad Mughniyeh to a Hezbollah team that had been training for a kidnapping operation for months.
-The message instructed the team to prepare for the operation, which was set to take place in a couple of days.
-The note identified the target of the operation as "an American senior intelligence officer."
-Barkay adds that it's possible that the information about the impending kidnapping did not reach the CIA due to an "egotistical" dispute between the Mossad and Israel's Military Intelligence Directorate.

-William Casey, who was by then the director of Central Intelligence, asked Ted Shackley for help in securing Buckley's release.
-Three weeks after Buckley's abduction, President Ronald Reagan signed National Security Decision Directive 138.
-This directive was drafted by Oliver North and outlined plans on how to get the American hostages released from Iran and to "neutralize" alleged "terrorist threats" from countries such as Nicaragua.
-This new secret counter-terrorist task force was to be headed by Shackley's old friend, General Richard Secord.
-This was the beginning of the Iran–Contra affair, which culminated in the exchange of missiles for the release of hostages.
+Execution

+On October 4, 1985, Islamic Jihad announced that it had executed Buckley.
+After Buckley's death, Hezbollah's concern for other hostages' health increased, with Hezbollah captors inquiring about the hostages' health and well-being.

+The United States National Security Council acknowledged in an unclassified note that Buckley probably died on June 3, 1985, of a heart attack.

+Buckley's remains were recovered by Major Jens Nielsen (Royal Danish Army) attached to the United Nations Observation Group Beirut on December 27, 1991, after they were dumped on a road near Beirut airport.
+His body was returned to the United States on December 28, 1991, and was buried at Arlington National Cemetery, in Arlington, Virginia.